-When the Embedded Erase algorithm is complete, that bank returns to the read mode and addresses are no longer latched.
+When the Embedded Erase algorithm is complete, that bank returns to reading array data and addresses are no longer latched.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
 Refer to the Write Operation Status section for information on these status bits.